Thomas J. Watson Foundation Fellowship

 Solo and “Independent” Study

 Fellows are expected to undertake their year abroad independently, by themselves, except for approved married Fellows.
 Visits with family members, friends, boyfriends/girlfriends during the year should be limited to two weeks.
-Email, new media, mobile devices and other forms of fast, far-reaching communication abound.
+Email, new media, mobile devices, and other forms of fast, far-reaching communication abound.
 Watson strongly urges Fellows to wean themselves from communication that overly ties them to family and friends back home or disrupts their sense of place.
 For example, Fellows who frequently update their Facebook status or “need” to check their email are using them too much.
-We expect Fellows to be fully present in the place where they are resident, not electronically tethered to a place where they’re not.
+We expect Fellows to be fully present in the place where they are resident, not electronically tethered to a place where they are not.

 Spouses or Personal Care Assistants